History of Houston: Progressive era, 1901–1928

 In 1912, Joseph Jay Pastoriza introduced property tax reform to Houston.
 The "Houston Single Tax Plan" was based on Georgist principles and redistributed property tax burden from owners of personal property and developed land to owners of undeveloped land.
 While the Houston Plan was not a true single tax, it re-weighted appraisals to 70 percent of unimproved land and 25 percent of developed land.
 Personal property was exempt from local taxes according to this plan.
 This continued for a few years until 1915, when two courts ruled the plan illegal according to the Texas Constitution.
 Pastoriza continued to serve as Houston Tax Commissioner until 1917, when he became the first Mayor of Houston of Hispanic heritage.
 He died after just three months in office.

 In 1912, Houston established its first institution of higher learning.
 The Rice Institute, now Rice University, opened with an endowment of around $9 million.
 The board hired Edgar Odell Lovett as the school's first president, who recruited Julian Huxley as a professor of biology and Harold Wilson as a professor of physics.

 By 1912, Houston was home to twenty-five "tall buildings" ranging from six to sixteen stories.
-Office buildings extant in 1912 include the eleven-story Scanlan Building, the marble-clad South Texas National Bank Building, the eight-story First National Bank Building, the twelve-story Union National Bank, the ten-story Houston Chronicle Building, and the Southwestern Telephone Company Building.
+Office buildings extant in 1912 include the eleven-story Scanlan Building, the marble-clad South Texas National Bank Building, the eight-story First National Bank Building, the twelve-story Union National Bank building, the ten-story Houston Chronicle Building, and the Southwestern Telephone Company Building.
 The sixteen-story Carter Building was the tallest in Houston.
 There were two major passenger train facilities, Union Station and Grand Central Station.
 Residential buildings included the Beaconsfield apartments, Rossonian apartments, the Savoy flats, and the Hotel Bender.
 Under construction in 1912 was the Rice Hotel.